ComputationalReflection/JMPLib/README.md

 ## Sources and binaries

 The last stable version of the source code and its binaries are available in this repository.
-The previous version of this project is available in [releases](https://github.com/ilagartos/jmplib/releases/) section:
+The previous version of this project is available in [previous release](https://github.com/ilagartos/jmplib/releases/).

 ## How to use it!